Joshua L. Adams (FMU 2005)

 Jessie Welch (FMU 2010)

 Jessie received the 2010 award as outstanding graduating senior in art.
 He is currently an art teacher in Clarendon School District Three and manages the Clarendon Three Arts Guild.
 He was previously employed at Brockington Elementary, Johnson Middle, and Timmonsville High Schools of Florence School District Four.

 In 2014, Florence School District Four honored Mr. Welch as Teacher of the Year for Johnson Middle School.
-In 2018, he was selected to be Teacher of the Year for Walker Gamble Elementary School and Clarendon School District Three.
+In 2018, he was selected to be Teacher of the Year for both Walker Gamble Elementary School and Clarendon School District Three.
 In 2019, the South Carolina Art Education Association gave him their annual outstanding teaching award for elementary art.